hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

 * Launching and connecting to an EC2 instance running Sawtooth
 * Starting a Sawtooth validator and related components
 * Submitting transactions to the REST API
-* Viewing blocks, transactions, and state with the sawtooth CLI tool
+* Viewing blocks, transactions, and state with Sawtooth commands

 Upon completion of this section, you will be prepared for subsequent sections that describe application development topics, such as implementing business